 Grab the barbell from the highest part and bring it to chest level.
 Perform the Sissy Squat while holding the landmine for improved balance and increased loads.

 You can still reap the benefits of a Sissy Squat without doing one, by using the exercises below.
 Each one is slightly different from a Sissy Squat but, depending on what you want to work on, you will definitely find what you are looking for.

 Leg Extension Machine

-If you prefer machines, Leg Extensions are the most basic exercise for quad development.
+If you prefer machines, Leg Extensions are the most basic exercise for increasing quad strength and volume.